foolip/interop-reactions/README.md

-# spec-reactions
+# Interop 2024 Reactions

-Script to count the number of reactions to issues in spec repos.
+Tool show the number of reactions to Interop 2024 proposals.